sid4sal/DoorCounter/README.md

 # <b>ARDUINO CONTROLLED VISITOR COUNTER USING ULTRASONIC SENSOR  (ACVC) </b>

+-A device to count number of people entering and leaving a room and upload the count to internet.

 #### ELECTRICAL COMPONENTS USED:
 *	Ultrasonic sensor HC- SR04 (x2)